cfriedline/cfriedline.github.com/content/on-preprints-war-and-the-end-of-the-world.md

-Started in the early 90's, arXiv is currently housed at [Cornell University](http://www.cornell.edu) and currently serves the fields of Physics, Mathematics, Computer Science, Quantitative Biology, Quantitative Finance and Statistics.
+Started in the early 90's, arXiv is currently housed at [Cornell University](http://www.cornell.edu) and currently serves the fields of Physics, Mathematics, Computer Science, Quantitative Biology, Quantitative Finance, and Statistics.
 As of today, it provides open access to 995,193 e-prints, not shabby at all considering that only 306 papers were submitted in 1991, the first year.
 Though there are other minor players in the game, the main additional preprint servers are: [bioRxiv](http://www.biorxiv.org),